Webilop/woocommerce-html5-video/readme.txt

 Woocomerce HTML5 Video is a woocommerce add-on which allows you to add videos to your products in your online store.
 This plugin uses HTML5 to render videos in your products description page.
 The supported video formats are MP4 and Ogg.

+= Localization =

+This plugin is vailable in the following languages:
+*English
+*Spanish
+*Persian
+If you want to contribute with the localization of this plugin, you can send us your .mo and .po files to contact[at]webilop.com

 == Installation ==